tibeer/Docs/source/reference/minio-mc/mc-ilm-rule-edit.rst

    This option is mutually exclusive with the following option:

-   - :mc-cmd:`~mc ilm edit --expired-object-delete-marker`
+   - :mc-cmd:`~mc ilm rule edit --expire-delete-marker`

 .. mc-cmd:: --transition-days
    :optional: